sustech-topology/TopCap/TopNN/README.md

   - The script uses k-fold cross-validation to train and evaluate the three models over multiple (20 by default) experiments.
   - Training and testing accuracy rates are recorded and averaged across folds.

-- Usage considerations
+**Usage**:
 - Ensure that the `.csv` file and audio directories are correctly specified.
 - Install necessary libraries as listed below.
 - Adjust hyperparameters (e.g., number of epochs, batch size, learning rate) as needed for the user's dataset.

 ## Requirements for running the codes